 2. Scapulothoracic Joint: Your Shoulder Blade

-What muscles attach to the shoulder blades you ask?
-Your pectoralis muscles, trapezius, rhomboids, rotator cuff muscles, latissimus dorsi, and parts of your biceps and triceps, to name a few.
+Curious about the muscles linked to the shoulder blades?
+Your pectoralis muscles, trapezius, rhomboids, rotator cuff muscles, latissimus dorsi, and segments of your biceps and triceps, among others.

 This change in mobility in our shoulder blades can lead to certain muscle attachments becoming strained or overused, causing pain in or around the shoulder blades.
 This can also lead to certain rotator cuff muscles becoming pinched, irritated, and even tearing.
 This is why your shoulder blade mobility is so important.